rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 But what if you don't know where to start?
 Or what if you don't want to invest serious 💰💰💰 in a fully decked-out tracker?
 Well, have I got a tutorial for you!

 I built a low-cost (< $100 USD) cellular- and GPS-enabled tracking system and sent it, literally, around the world to (almost) every continent.
-I tracked its location with a cloud-based dashboard and even tweaked some settings on the trackers themselves after I had sent them on their journey.
-NEED TO SEE ABOUT THIS
+I tracked its location with a cloud-based dashboard and even updated some settings on the trackers themselves **after** I had sent them on their journey.

-Let's dive into the hardware used, the low-code tracker configuration steps, and the cloud dashboard built to monitor this little tracker and its amazing journey around the globe 🌍.
+Let's dive into the hardware used, the low-code tracker configuration steps, and the cloud dashboard built to monitor this little tracker and its amazing voyage around the globe 🌍.

-## Minimizing Required Hardware
+## Minimal Required Hardware

 When speccing out this project, I wanted to double down on the low cost hardware angle.
 There are plenty of off-the-shelf asset tracking systems out there, but the prices are generally too high for a minimalist asset tracking solution.